VingtCinq/python-mailchimp/README.rst

 Pagination
 ~~~~~~~~~~

 Simply add ``count`` and ``offset`` arguments in your function.
-The count
+The
-is how many records to return, the offset is how many records to skip.
+count is how many records to return, the offset is how many records to
-For endpoints that allow the pagination parameters, the all() method
+skip.
+For endpoints that allow the pagination parameters, the all()
-has an additional boolean ``get_all`` argument that will loop through all
+method has an additional boolean ``get_all`` argument that will loop
-records until the API no longer returns any to get all records without
+through all records until the API no longer returns any to get all
-manually performing an additional query.
-By default, count is 10 and
+records without manually performing an additional query.
+By default,
-offset is 0 for all endpoints that support it.
-The ``get_all`` parameter
+count is 10 and offset is 0 for all endpoints that support it.
+The
-on the all() method on any endpoint defaults to false, which follows
+``get_all`` parameter on the all() method on any endpoint defaults to
-the values that are provided in the call, and using ``get_all=True`` will
+false, which follows the values that are provided in the call, and using
-ignore the provided count and offset to ensure that all records are
+``get_all=True`` will ignore the provided count and offset to ensure
-returned.
-When using ``get_all``, the count will be 5000, to fetch large
+that all records are returned.
+When using get_all, the count will be
-numbers of records without flooding the system with requests.
-The large
+5000, to fetch large numbers of records without flooding the system with
-size of count should not impact calls which are expected to return a
+requests.
+The large size of count should not impact calls which are
-very small number of records, and should improve performance for calls
+expected to return a very small number of records, and should improve
-where fetching 5000 records would only provide a fraction by preventing
+performance for calls where fetching 5000 records would only provide a
-the delay of making a huge number of requests.
+fraction by preventing the delay of making a huge number of requests.

 ::